Find Nursing Colleges

 Burlington, VT

 University of Vermont landed the #9 spot in the 2023 rankings for the most popular doctor’s degree nursing programs.
-UVM is a fairly large public school located in the city of Burlington.
+UVM is a large public school located in the city of Burlington.

 Of the 25 students majoring in nursing at UVM, 12% are male and 88% are female.

-Read full report on Nursing at University of Vermont
+Full Nursing at University of Vermont Report

 About 52% of the students majoring in nursing at the school are women while 48% are male.